Now accepting new patients — call 212-328-1180

 Why colic may appear

-• Immature digestive system leading to gas and discomfort.
+• An immature digestive system that leads to gas and discomfort.

 • Musculoskeletal tension from birth positioning or early stress.